Oscarshu0719/instagram-web-crawler/README.md

 -   Download images and videos from specific users.
 -   Get following user names of logged in user.
+-   Transfer following users from one account to another.

 ## Change log